Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

       * The drivers with passenger "Kid(s)" are more keen to not accept the coupons:  "Coffee House", "Bar", and   Restaurant(20-50) than accept them.

  * As a results a generalize answer to the question " Will a Customer Accept the Coupon"  can not be made, since, again differences among the different groups of drivers without/with passengers exist.
+In other words, there are some groups of drivers without/with passenger that are more likely to accept certain type of coupons than not accepting them, and vice versa.

  * The boxplot inmediately below indicates that the drivers without passsenger, i.e, "Alone", and with "Friends" who accepted the coupons (Y=1)